 - Students should be planning to submit their thesis between 1 September 2018 and 31 March 2019

 - Students must have applied for confirmation of status by 31 January 2018 and this must be achieved by 30 April 2018

 - Students must be able to demonstrate that they are in need of financial assistance

 - Students must be able to demonstrate that they are academically outstanding

 - Students should not be beyond their fourth year of study at the time of application

 How to apply and when is the application deadline?

-Students with complete applications will receive confirmation of receipt from Student Fees and Funding by Friday 17 February 2017.
+Students who have submitted complete applications will receive confirmation of receipt from Student Fees and Funding by Friday 16 February 2018.

 How are students notified of the outcome?

 Applications will be considered by the University Hardship Committee in Week 4 of Trinity term.
 Students will be informed of the Committee’s decision by the end of June 2018.